Gabriella439/slides/eXchange2022/slides.md

 - High quality implementation (in **HASKELL**)
 - Clear code (as best as I can manage)
 - Clear instructions for extending the language

+Now y'all can stop making Dhall into something it's not 🙂

 ## Headline features